cjmalloy/jasper/README.md

 by modified date ascending.

 ### Duplicate Modified Date
-Some extra care is required when replicating from a Jasper instance that does not preserve version history.
-When receiving a batch of entities, it’s possible that the last entity you received has a modified date that is exactly the same as another entity.
+Jasper instances should enforce unique modified dates for each entity type.
+Otherwise, when receiving a batch of entities, it’s possible that the last entity you received has a modified date that is exactly the same as another entity.
 If that is the case, requesting the next batch after that modified date will skip such entities.

-In this case the Jasper server should include extra data in the request indicating how many entities have the exact modified date as the last entity.
+To prevent duplicate modified dates it's enough to add a single millisecond to the date until it is unique.

 ## Deployment
 Jasper is available as a Docker image and a Helm chart.
 It supports the following configuration options: